amrbadreldin/Free-MusicStuff/README.md

 (Music Theory)
 https://www.pianochord.org if you sometimes forget your chord progressions this can be helpful

-https://www.pianoscales.org/ really useful if you're trying to decide the chord progressions of the genre your using.
+https://www.pianoscales.org/ really useful if you're trying to decide the chord progressions of the genre you're using.